prgmng-challenge/encode-decode/README.md

 # Challenge Description
 To complete this challenge, you will study the code in encoder.hpp to understand how it enciphers messages, then write a complementary decoder that will decipher them.
+This file is a header file.
+Header files serve to define functions and variables that may be used in other code by using the ```#include "headerFilename.h"``` statement (called an include directive) at the top of a ```.cpp``` file.
+This will allow you to call the functions or use the variables defined in the header file.
 To work with the files, click "Clone/Download" and download as a ZIP folder to get a local copy of encoder.hpp to work with.
 The file test.cpp is provided as an example.
 Your solution should be a header file named ```decoder.hpp```.
 This file should contain a function with the signature:
 ```c++